heinz-preisig/PeriConto_generic/README.md

 # how to use PERICONTO_generic_0.1
-    The program is built on pyqt6 and python 3
+    The program is built on pyqt6 and python 3 and PDM

     1. make a project directory
     2. change to project directory
-    3. create and activate a virtual invironment as following
-        $ python3 -m venv .venv
-        $ source .venv/bin/activate
-    4. Install dependencies (there was an unresolvable error with the package PyQtWebEngine,tested in Python 3.6)
-        $ pip3 install -r requirements.txt ()
+    3. clone PeriConto_generic
+    4. add infrastructure from terminal in the PeriConto directory 4.1 change to the new PeriConto directory
+        4.2 init to generate the infrastructure
+        4.3 pdm python install 3.12
+        4.4 pdm sync to install all requirements
     5. Issus with icons -- .svg did not show --> install sudo apt-get install python3-pyqt6.qtsvg
-    5. launch the PeriConto's GUI
-        $ python3 PeriConto.py
+    6. add model repository
+        6.1 return to project directory
+        6.2 make new directory with the name PeriConto-Ontologies the current version uses a fixed location and name.
+        6.3 clone PeriConto-Ontologies to get started
+    8. The two tasks are found in PeriConto's scr directory BricksSchemata.py
+        TreeSchemata.py

 # Information about directories